willrudolph/sdj-esm/ABOUT.md

 # About SDJ

 ## Why?
-Needed an extremely flexible universal storage and data transport file that is web accessible & content validated.
+Needed an extremely flexible and customizable storage data protocol file that is web accessible, content validated, and easily transmitted/stored.

 ### Project Goals - 12/5/23

 - Maintain the SDJ (.sdj) file format and JSON schema
 - Centralize controls/development/code implementation for SDJ TS/JavaScript
-- Keep the library small and maintainable with specialized function
+- Keep the library small and maintainable with specialized function, while still providing error/log info
-- Minimize size of active library, refraining from adding any new dependencies
+- Minimize dependencies constraining to use only 'lo-dash-es' as it's single peer-dependency
 - Perform and maintain unit tests

 ### What it Does NOT (or should not) Do: